jolouie7/geo-dasher/README.md

 > A location-based game that allows you to map out routes and compete head-to-head with other players for the fastest times.

-GeoDasher is a game that was thought up with geocaching as a main inspiration.
+GeoDasher is a game, a curious cross between geocaching and "The Amazing Race".
-In the game any user can create a route that other user's can race, to try and compete for the fastest time.
-While in a bit of an intermission phase at the moment, in the end I'd like to convert the application to a native application using React Native.
-One of the biggest benefits of this game I see for the world is that it could potentially get people who are very sedentary and on their computer/phone active and out in the real world competing with others or just dashing for fun.
+In the game, a player can create a route that other users can race to compete for the fastest time completed on that route.
+We're in an intermission with development at the moment, but in the end I'd like to convert the game to a mobile app.

 ![GeoDasher Gif](geodasher.gif)